 Quantum topology.
 Provides invariants based on the representation theory of quantum groups.
 There is no need to know what they are.
-We will just say that these invariants usually are Laurent polynomials (namely polynomials with possibly negative powers) with integer coefficients.
+We will just say that these invariants usually are polynomials with integer coefficients.

-A fundamental example for us is the n-th colored Jones polynomial $J_n^K(q) \in \mathbb{Z}[q]$ of the knot K, defined for every positive integer n.
+A fundamental example for us is the n-th Jones polynomial $J_n^K(q) \in \mathbb{Z}[q]$ of the knot K, defined for every positive integer n.